-In 2012, George Lucas controversially sold his company, LucasFilm, to the Walt Disney Company in a several billion dollar deal.
-George Lucas was aging, and his company had no major plans or upcoming films and no real succession plan for the elderly George Lucas.
-Meanwhile, Disney saw a company with the rights to both Star Wars and Indiana Jones, the appeal of Star Wars was particularly appealing to the corporation – a popular franchise with a devoted fanbase, and the promise of merchandise sales, new movies, spin-off shows and movies, as well as a new addition to Disneyland based on the Star Wars saga.
-George Lucas then appointed Kathleen Kennedy to serve as the new President of LucasFilm, an associate producer with several Lucas and Spielberg blockbusters.
-It is rumored that she made several political moves to better align herself with the vision of Disney for the Star Wars franchise, against the wishes of George Lucas.
+In 2012, George Lucas controversially sold his company, LucasFilm, to the Walt Disney Company for several billion dollars.
+George Lucas was aging, and his company had no major plans for upcoming films, with no real succession plan for the elderly George Lucas.
+Meanwhile, Disney saw in LucasFilm a company with the rights to both Star Wars and Indiana Jones, and the appeal of Star Wars was particularly attractive as the most popular franchise of all-time with a devoted fanbase, and the promise of merchandise sales, new movies, spin-off shows, as well as a new attraction at Disneyland based on the Star Wars saga.
+George Lucas then appointed Steven Spielberg’s former assistant, Kathleen Kennedy, to replace hime and serve as the new President of LucasFilm.
+She was previously an associate producer who worked on several Lucas and Spielberg blockbusters.
+It is rumored that she made a number of internal political moves to better align herself with the vision of Disney for the Star Wars franchise, against the wishes of George Lucas.